AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/activate.md

 A confirmation dialog appears.
 Select **[!UICONTROL Delete]** to confirm.

+![The activated-audience deletion confirmation dialog explaining that the audience will be removed from the activated-audiences list and can be activated again later, with Cancel and Delete buttons.](/help/assets/collaborate/activate/delete-activated-audience-confirmation.png)

 The activation is removed from the list.
-You can activate the received audience again later if needed.
+You can activate the received audience again while its access remains active.

-![The activated-audience deletion confirmation dialog explaining that the audience will be removed from the activated-audiences list and can be activated again later, with Cancel and Delete buttons.](/help/assets/collaborate/activate/delete-activated-audience-confirmation.png)

 ## Next steps {#next-steps}